For injury management, pre- and post-surgery and dogs that show compensational issues

 We establish an individually tailored lifestyle plan for each dog to set them up for a safe and fun life being active and well

 We look at each dog’s lifestyle, abilities, condition, age and consider the owner’s expectations to provide you with a treatment and lifestyle plan in order to enhance your dog’s health, fitness, vitality and behaviour.
 This is planning for the future to prevent injuries, unwanted behaviour and will give you guidance to having a happy and healthy pet.
+The guidelines for the lifestyle plan will be discussed in the initial consultation and will be sent to you with your dog's history report.

 Need to know